freeradical13/freeradical13.github.io/index.md

 #### Hormones

-[Hormones][] are chemical signals that are part of the [endocrine system][].
-Hormones are synthesized by certain cells and help coordinate an organismic response by traveling through a fluid to receptor cells.
+[Hormones][] are chemical signals that are part of the [endocrine system][] which synthesizes and circulates such hormones, or simply primary messengers in cases where there is no endocrine system such as in plants.

 Hormones include steroids such as the sex hormones [testosterone][] (predominant in males) and progesterone (predominant in females).